hackworthltd/primer/README.md

 instance.
 This database must have been created before Primer can connect to it.

+### `deploy-local-db`

+This script ensures your local database is using the latest schema.
+You'll need to run it anytime there's a schema change.
+We'll do our best to broadcast when this is necessary.

+Note that this script is safe to run at any time, even if the database is already using the latest schema.

 ### `run-primer`

 This script runs the Primer service and connects to the local